 So then let no one boast in men For all things belong to you,1 Corinthians 3:21(NASB)

-Paul was the apostle appointed by God to reveal many mysteries to the church that had been hidden from man's understanding and which the former prophets of old longed to look into.
-Paul is a teacher that builds-up the theme of his teaching on a logical progression, which have their ultimate focus on the face of the lovely Lord Jesus Christ and the gospel of grace.
+Paul was the apostle appointed by God to reveal many mysteries to the Church that had been hidden from man's understanding and which the former prophets of old longed to look into.
+Paul is a teacher who builds up the theme of his teaching in a logical progression which has its ultimate focus on the face of the lovely Lord Jesus Christ and the gospel of grace.

-Having reiterated the principal that God is the source of all wisdom and believers are the privileged recipients of His illumination, we are reminded that no teacher of the good news should have pretentious claims to personal wisdom for all are all are servants of God and are all equally equipped from above and all should be wholly united in humbly proclaiming the wonderful wisdom of God, by grace through faith in Christ, to all who believe.
+Having reiterated the principal that God is the source of all wisdom and believers are the privileged recipients of His illumination, we are reminded that no teacher of the good news should have pretentious claims to personal wisdom, for all are all are servants of God, all are equally equipped from above, and all should be wholly united in humbly proclaiming the wonderful wisdom of God, by grace through faith in Christ, to all who believe.

-But like Paul we should all desire to be bond-servants of Jesus so that He alone is lifted up – let all His servants glory in the LORD and the truth of His wonderful word, for in Christ we have been given, all things richly to enjoy, for we are all in Christ and Christ is in God.
+Like Paul, we should all desire to be bond-servants of Jesus so that He alone is lifted up.
+Let all His servants glory in the LORD and the truth of His wonderful Word, for in Christ we have been given all things richly to enjoy, for we are all in Christ and Christ is in God.

-Loving Father, how I thank You that I have all be given all spiritual riches to richly enjoy.
+Loving Father, how I thank You that I have been given all spiritual riches to richly enjoy.
 Thank You for equipping me in the ministry that You have given to me.
-May my eyes look to Jesus, and not to the one that has instructed me about Jesus, for He alone is worthy of praise, in His name I pray, AMEN.
+May my eyes look to Jesus and not to the one that has instructed me about Jesus, for He alone is worthy of praise.
+In Jesus' name, AMEN.